tjohander-splunk/tjohander-splunk.github.io/content/post/creating-a-blog-with-hugo.md

 title: "Creating & Publishing Github-hosted Blog With Hugo"
 date: 2022-04-27T10:50:54-05:00
 draft: false
+description: "For my first post, I'd like to teach anyone how to create an attractive, professional Blog with minimal technical skills.
+Once things are set up, adding content is as simple as creating a Markdown files and pushing to Github."
 ---

-For my first post, I'd like to teach anyone how to create an attractive, professional Blog with minimal technical skills.
-Once things are set up, adding content is as simple as creating a Markdown files and pushing to Github.
+Here's how to make a simple, attractive and expressive blog to convey your ideas with a personal blog, hosted on Github Pages.

 ## Initial Setup of Github Pages Hosting Feature